 Simple projects like wooden pencil manufacturing can be taught, as well as more difficult ones like building a kitchen cabinet.

-You would need to rent an appropriate venue or host the class in your own workshop to accomplish this.
+You would need to rent an appropriate venue or host the class in your own workshop.

 Of course, there are extra expenses for in-person classes.